SolninjaA/arch-linux-help/README.md

 Run `sysctl kernel.unprivileged_userns_clone=1` in the terminal.
 You may have to run it with `sudo`.

 `sudo sysctl kernel.unprivileged_userns_clone=1`

 Note: you would have to run this command every time you turn on your computer (at least in my experience).
-You could try adding `exec sysctl kernel.unprivileged_userns_clone=1`in your `~/.xinitrc` file (this hasn't tested this yet), adding `sysctl kernel.unprivileged_userns_clone=1` as a command that runs on startup in your window manager or creating a script that runs on startup.
+You could try adding `exec sysctl kernel.unprivileged_userns_clone=1` in your `~/.xinitrc` file (I haven't tested this yet), adding `sysctl kernel.unprivileged_userns_clone=1` as a command that runs on startup in your window manager or creating a script that runs on startup.

 #### How to create a script that runs on startup
 1. Run `sudo nano/vim /etc/systemd/system/whatYouWantToCallTheService.service`